Admission Procedures for the PSEO Program

 - Complete and sign parts 1 and 2 of the Minnesota Department of Education Notice of Registration form and attach to the application.

-- Alternative/home schooled students must also submit immunization records and records of academic achievement; ACT, SAT, or PSAT scores.
+- Alternative/home schooled students must also submit immunization records and records of academic achievement.

 - Students who have previous college coursework must submit an official transcript from all colleges and universities that they have previously attended.

-- Submit official ACT, SAT, Advanced Placement (AP), College Level Examination Program (CLEP), International Baccalaureate (IB) or other scores that may qualify the student for waivers from placement testing (see the Placement Test Waivers section for further information).
+- Submit official ACT, SAT, Advanced Placement (AP), College Level Examination Program (CLEP), International Baccalaureate (IB) or other scores that may qualify the student for course placement (see the Course Placement section for further information).

 When the application, Minnesota Department of Education form and required transcripts and documents have been received, the Normandale Office of Admissions will send a letter verifying that the student's application is complete.
 If the student needs to complete placement testing, additional information on how to complete this requirement will be provided.